cdktf/cdktf-provider-launchdarkly/docs/dataLaunchdarklyFeatureFlag.python.md

 If not set, the API will automatically apply the member associated with your Terraform API key or the most recently set maintainer

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/data-sources/feature_flag#maintainer_id DataLaunchdarklyFeatureFlag#maintainer_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.14.0/docs/data-sources/feature_flag#maintainer_id DataLaunchdarklyFeatureFlag#maintainer_id}

----

-##### `tags`<sup>Optional</sup> <a name="tags" id="@cdktf/provider-launchdarkly.dataLaunchdarklyFeatureFlag.DataLaunchdarklyFeatureFlag.Initializer.parameter.tags"></a>

-- *Type:* typing.List[str]

-Tags associated with your resource.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/launchdarkly/launchdarkly/2.13.4/docs/data-sources/feature_flag#tags DataLaunchdarklyFeatureFlag#tags}

 ---